keithalewis/math/um1.md

 \newcommand{\Var}{\operatorname{Var}}
 \newcommand{\Cov}{\operatorname{Cov}}

-A mathematical model for any set of instruments that can be used to value, hedge, and understand how poorly risk-neutral pricing can be used for managing risk.
+This note assumes you are familiar with measure theory and stochastic processes, but are not necesarily an expert.
+We provide a mathematically rigorous model for any set of instruments that can be used to value, hedge, and understand how poorly risk-neutral pricing can be used for managing risk.
+It does not provide a solution, only an initial framework for for further research.

 ## Unified Model